Microsoft Five Forces Analysis & Recommendations (Porter Model)

 • Low substitute availability (weak force)

-• Moderate switching costs (moderate force)
+• Customers’ moderate switching costs (moderate force)

-• High quality of information (strong force)
+• High quality of information on IT firms and their products (strong force)

 The low substitute availability represents the difficulty of access to effective substitutes to Microsoft’s products.
 For example, customers face difficulties in finding non-computer-network solutions that are as effective and efficient as the company’s online services.
 In the Five Forces analysis model, this external factor exerts a weak force on Microsoft and its industry environment.
 However, the moderate switching costs create a considerable force on Microsoft’s business.
 Because of this intensity of switching costs, customers have a considerable tendency to shift from the company’s products and start using other firms’ products instead.
 The external factor of the high quality of information further empowers buyers in terms of adequate information that they can use to compare Microsoft’s hardware and software products to competitors.
 For instance, such information is easily available from online sources.
 Based on the external factors in this aspect of the Five Forces analysis, Microsoft must include the moderate force of the bargaining power of customers as a significant concern in its business strategies.